Sheila Jackson Lee: US rep. behind Juneteenth holiday dies – DW – 07/20/2024

 Jackson Lee was a leading voice in promoting legislation aimed at addressing social justice, economic inequality and public health concerns.

-She introduced legislation to the House of Representatives to make "Juneteenth" a federal holiday to mark the end of the enslavement of Black Americans.
-US President Joe Biden signed legislation in 2021 recognizing "Juneteenth" as a federal holiday.
+She introduced legislation to the House of Representatives to make June 19 a federal holiday to mark the end of the enslavement of Black Americans.
+US President Joe Biden signed the bill in 2021 recognizing "Juneteenth" as a federal holiday.

 The holiday is a memorial to the day in 1865 when a Union general informed a group of enslaved people in Texas that they had been made free two years earlier by President Abraham Lincoln's Emancipation Proclamation during the Civil War.